-And the domain name will end up sitting dormant in your registrar account for months, years or even decades alongside an often growing family of other, unused domain names.
+And the domain name will end up sitting dormant in your registrar account for months, years, or even decades alongside an often growing family of other, unused domain names.
 These domain names don’t have to stay dormant; starting up a business is incredibly scary, but achievable.

-Other reasons for owning unused domain names could be that you retired from or closed a business, decided to stop updating your blog or personal site or you acquired other companies over the years, with their domains.
+Other reasons for owning unused domain names could be that you retired from or closed a business, decided to stop updating your blog or personal site, or acquired other companies over the years, with their domains.

-From valuation to pricing, marketing, listing, negotiating and closing a sale with a safe and secure way to transfer the domain name to its new owner and the seller (that will be you) receiving payment.
+From valuation to pricing, marketing, listing, negotiating, and closing a sale with a safe and secure way to transfer the domain name to its new owner and the seller (that will be you) receiving payment.

 - Determine the value of the domain name.

 - Make it clear that the domain name is for sale with a For-Sale landing page.

 - List your domain for sale on domain marketplaces.

 - Use an escrow service for the safe transfer of the funds and the domain name.

 Step 1: Determine the value of the domain name.